Scale: “To grow or expand in a proportional and usually profitable way”

 Don’t forget management.
 As your business scales, you will find you are no longer able to personally oversee every aspect of the business.
 Having the ability to confidently delegate responsibilities to different department leads will allow you to focus on big picture items that will help move the needle and support business growth.
 As your business grows, the management bench grows as well.

-How Stax Payment Processing Can Help Your Business Grow at Scale.
+How Stax Payment Processing Can Help You Scale Your Business

 More payments mean more revenue.
 The real differentiator to be considered as you begin to strategically scale your business is how you can make payments processing part of your revenue strategy.
 The way your business processes payments will help fuel revenue growth.